-National residencies include the Toolangi Sculpture Trial 20th Anniversary artist residency supported by the Australian Government and Parks Victoria, the Gunyah artist residency in NSW, the Heritage Hill artist residency supported by the City of Greater Dandenong, the Laughing Waters AIR in Eltham supported by the Nillumbick Shire Council and parks Victoria, a supported residency at the King’s Bridge Cottage in Tasmania through the Launceston City Council, the Billilla Historic House at the Parr Studio in Brighton, Victoria supported by the Bayside City Council, and currently a supported residency at Police Point Shire Park Gatekeeper’s Cottage through the Mornington Peninsula Shire; most recently, the Hill End AIR at Haefligers’ Cottage in NSW supported by the Bathurst Regional Gallery and National Parks, and currently a BHCAC AIR supported by the City of Whitehorse among others.
+National residencies include the Toolangi Sculpture Trial 20th Anniversary artist residency supported by the Australian Government and Parks Victoria, the Gunyah artist residency in NSW, the Heritage Hill artist residency supported by the City of Greater Dandenong, the Laughing Waters AIR in Eltham supported by the Nillumbick Shire Council and parks Victoria, a supported residency at the King’s Bridge Cottage in Tasmania through the Launceston City Council, the Billilla Historic House at the Parr Studio in Brighton, Victoria supported by the Bayside City Council, a supported residency at Police Point Shire Park Gatekeeper’s Cottage through the Mornington Peninsula Shire; most recently, the Hill End AIR at Haefligers’ Cottage in NSW supported by the Bathurst Regional Gallery and National Parks, and currently a BHCAC AIR supported by the City of Whitehorse among others.

 Avila’s work is included in public and private collections in Australia and overseas and has been featured in many publications and newspapers articles.

 The artist is an experience educator, a Masters of Art external examiner at the RMIT University Public Art Unit and frequently undertakes international research on the concept of the Public Narrative of Multiples: A Language of Transcendence.
 The international research consists of the cross- cultural investigation of multiples through the use of drawing, microscopy and digital photography, exploring multiplicity as a way of communication and human interaction.